Indian Parallel Cinema:

 The rise and fall of parallel cinema

 The 1970s and 1980s saw the peak of parallel cinema in India.
 Parallel cinema gave careers to a whole new breed of young actors at the time including Shabana Azmi, Smita Patil, Amol Palekar, Om Puri, Naseeruddin Shah, Kulbhushan Kharbanda, Pankaj Kapoor, Deepti Naval, Farooq Shaikh, and even actors from commercial cinema like Hema Malini, Raakhee, and Rekha who ventured into art cinema.
 However, due to the commercialization of films in the early 1990s, parallel cinema saw a fall.
 Parallel cinema films are primarily made using funds and the rising costs involved in film production made it difficult to make parallel films.
 However, it can be seen that there is a resurgence in parallel cinema once again.

 Parallel cinema made a way for new filmmakers & actors who dedicated their profession to the art of filmmaking rather than focusing on the box office success.

-It is a responsibility of filmmakers to provide such adductive content to his/her audience and keep entertaining them.
+It is the responsibility of filmmakers to provide such adductive content to his/her audience and keep entertaining them.
 It is an art to write such entertaining stories.
-Many film schools charge lakhs of rupees to provide these knowledge, in ZoomMantra Insititute of Filmmaking we give you a crash course of 45 days and provide all the basic knowledge related to the filmmaking’s different departments, and we will assure you within 45 days we’ll provide you an assistance to make your own film.
+Many film schools charge lakhs of rupees to provide this knowledge, in ZoomMantra Insititute of Filmmaking we give you a crash course of 45 days and provide all the basic knowledge related to the filmmaking’s different departments, and we will assure you within 45 days we’ll provide you an assistance to make your own film.
 For more details, enquire now: +91-8591273045